mitre/linkage-agent-tools/README.md

    the database; this will drop all data for individuals and households, whether `household_match` is `true` or `false`
-1. When all data is present, run `match.py`, which will perform pairwise matching of the garbled information sent by the data owners.
+1. When all data is present, run `match.py`, which will perform pairwise matching of the garbled information sent by the data owners for either individuals or households, depending on the value of `household_match`.
 The matching information will be stored in MongoDB.
 1. After matching, run `link_ids.py`, which will take all of the resulting matching information and use it to generate LINK_IDs, which are written to a CSV file in the configured results folder.